Joanna la Beltraneja: Throne claimant

 Both armies met at Toro (1 March 1476).
-King Afonso V was beaten by the left and center of King Ferdinand's army, and fled from the battlefield.
+King Afonso V was beaten by the left and center of Ferdinand's army, and fled from the battlefield.
 His son Prince John of Portugal defeated the Castilian right wing, recovered the lost Portuguese Royal standard, and held the field, but overall the battle was indecisive.
-Even so, the prestige of Joanna and Afonso V dissolved because Ferdinand II sent messages to all the cities of Castile and to several other kingdoms informing them about a huge victory where the Portuguese were crushed.
+Even so, the prestige of Joanna and Afonso V dissolved because Ferdinand sent messages to all the cities of Castile and to several other kingdoms informing them about a huge victory where the Portuguese were crushed.
 Faced with this news, the party of Joanna la Beltraneja, who was under siege at the Royal Alcazar, was terminated, and the Portuguese were forced to return to their kingdom.

 "That is the battle of Toro.
 The Portuguese army had not been exactly defeated; however, the sensation was that Donna Joanna's cause had completely sunk.
 It made sense that for the Castilians, Toro was considered as divine retribution, the compensation willed by God for the terrible disaster of Aljubarrota, still alive in the Castilian memory."

 After this, Joanna's husband Afonso tried without success to form an alliance with Louis XI of France.
 In 1478, the marriage of Joanna and Afonso V was annulled by Pope Sixtus IV on grounds of consanguinity, ending her tenure as Queen of Portugal.
 She was also forced to renounce the title of Queen of Castile.